 How do you use the Arizona Early Childhood Registry to further your education and/or career?

 I use the Arizona Early Childhood Workforce Registry to further my education and career by applying for scholarships, looking for professional development opportunities and uploading any professional development hours I have completed to keep track of throughout the year.
-If REWARD$ are available in Pima county my career lattice determines the amount of the reward.
 As an early childhood educator with a degree in the field my lattice level is E3.

 How does attaining a degree change the perception of early childhood educators?